fablabbcn/fablabbcn-legacy-web/_posts/news-post/docmakingsense.md

 teaserlatest: blog_loop_latest/docsmartcitizen/docsmall.jpg
 teaserlist: blog_loop_latest/docsmartcitizen/docsmall.jpg
 title: Citizen Science Revolution
 meta: "Can a low cost sensor change the reality of a city?
-Different groups of citizens have begun to collect data with the Smart Citizen Kit to measure the scope of their problems and try to find solutions."
+And dozens of them?
+Making Sense team is proud to present you the documentary Citizen Science Revolution, empowering citizens."
 author: Marco Sanalitro
 date: 18/05/2018
 category: news